-How To Improve As Beast Mastery Hunter — Battle for Azeroth (BfA) 8.1
+How To Improve As Beast Mastery Hunter — Shadowlands 9.0.2

-On this page, you will find out how you can improve at playing Beast Mastery Hunter in World of Warcraft — Battle for Azeroth (BfA) 8.1.
+On this page, you will find out how you can improve at playing Beast Mastery Hunter in World of Warcraft — Shadowlands 9.0.2.
 We list the common mistakes that you should try to avoid and the small details that can greatly improve your performance.

 Most of the good damage that Beast Mastery Hunters do occurs when Bestial Wrath is up.
 In order to maximize the actual damage bonus you get out of each Bestial Wrath, you want to maximize the Focus pool that you have available during Bestial Wrath.
 You should always ensure that you have around 100 Focus or above when you enter Bestial Wrath.
 With that said, we do not recommend delaying Bestial Wrath until you have high Focus.
 You should predict when it is about to come up and pool some Focus ahead of time, without overcapping it.

 For more information about Bestial Wrath's usage, please refer to the Bestial Wrath section of our rotation page.

 Casting Kill Command on Cooldown

 Kill Command is the most efficient spell that Beast Mastery Hunters have available, meaning it does the most damage for the least amount of Focus, besides certain cooldowns and special abilities.
 Because it is so much more efficient than Cobra Shot, it is extremely important that you cast it on cooldown, every cooldown.
 Generally speaking, you want to be spamming your Kill Command button a little bit before it actually comes off cooldown to ensure that you are getting the most use out of it.
 Every second of delayed Kill Command is a tiny DPS loss that adds up as you repeat the mistake throughout the fight, even if it just by 1 second.

 For more information about Kill Command's usage, please refer to the pet contribution section of our rotation page.